 LiveChat is one of the oldest live chat platforms on the market.
 The product shows that maturity.
 The agent console is refined.
 The clean layout makes handling multiple chats at once feel easy.
 Chat transfers between agents, chat tags, and built-in satisfaction surveys are polished from years of work.

 The Starter plan at $20 per agent per month includes chat history, basic widget styling, and a ticketing system.
 The Team plan at $41 per agent adds unlimited chat history, agent groups, and better reporting.
 LiveChat is strictly a live chat product.
 The company sells separate products called ChatBot, HelpDesk, and KnowledgeBase.
 Each has its own subscription.
-If you want AI alongside LiveChat, you need ChatBot, starting at $52 per month on top of your LiveChat fee.
+If you want AI alongside LiveChat, you need ChatBot, starting at $19 per user per month (annual) on top of your LiveChat fee.

 WhatsApp needs a third-party connection through the marketplace.
 LiveChat covers about five channels: website chat, email, Facebook Messenger, SMS, and Apple Messages.
 The product excels at pure agent-to-visitor live chat.
 But per-agent pricing plus separate subscriptions for AI and ticketing make it costly for small teams.
 A team of five on Starter pays $100 per month for live chat alone.
-Add ChatBot at $52 and you hit $152.
+Add ChatBot at $19/user x 5 and you hit $195.
 Still cheaper than Zendesk, but with fewer channels.

 Moving from Zendesk to LiveChat makes sense if your main complaint was complexity, not cost.
 LiveChat is simpler and more focused.
 But the per-agent model is the same.
 You may pay similar amounts once you add companion products.
 LiveChat shines for a sales team that uses live chat to close deals.
 The real-time engagement features and chat routing are built for fast-paced conversations where response time drives revenue.